h15200/notes/css.md

 - All anchor tags have 4 link states:

-  1. :link (unclicked, initial state)
+  1. :link (un-clicked, initial state)
   2. :hover
   3. :visited (a link a user has already clicked)
   4. :active (the exact moment the link is clicked)

-- Generally use group a:link and a:visited to style "regular" stategeneric color, border-radius, padding, transition time, etc..
+- Generally use group a:link and a:visited to style "regular" state like color, border-radius, padding, transition time, etc..

 - And a:hover and a:active for click actions